Jess

 • Stress, overwhelm, and burnout

-• Low mood or emotional difficulties
+• Low mood and emotional difficulties

 • Relationship challenges